 8.You plundered many nations; therefore, all that remain of the peoples will plunder you, and because of men’s blood and the violence done to the earth, the city, and all that dwell in her.”

 ¶9.
 Woe to him who violently makes an unjust profit for his house, to set up his nest on high to save himself from the hand of evil.

 10. You have devised shame for your house by cutting off many peoples; you have sinned against your soul.

 11. A stone in the wall will cry out, and a wooden rafter will answer it:

 Lord of Hosts that the peoples labor for the fire and the nations grow weary for nothing?

 ¶15.
 Woe to him who causes his neighbor to drink, pouring out your wineskin and making them drunk in order to look on their nakedness.

 17. For the violence of Lebanon shall cover you; destruction shall dismay even the beasts themselves because of the blood of men and the violence of the earth, the city, and all who dwell in her.

 ¶18.
 What use is an idol that its maker has formed, a molten image?
 It teaches deceit, for the maker relies upon what he makes when he produces dumb idols.

 19. Woe to him who says to a tree, “Awake!”
 And to a dumb stone, “Arise!
 It teaches!”
 Look at it!
 Gold and silver, and no spirit in it at all.

 ¶1.
 A prayer of Habakkuk the prophet upon Shigionoth.

 Lord, restore to life in the midst of the years the One you created!
 In the midst of the years, you will reveal him.
 In wrath, you will remember mercy.”

 5. Before him went a plague, and a flame went before His feet.

-6. He stood still and measured the earth.
-He saw and dispersed the nations.
-The perpetual mountains were shattered; the everlasting hills bowed to Him.
+6. He stood still and shook the earth.
+He looked and dispersed the nations.
+The perpetual mountains were shattered; the everlasting hills bowed to him.
 His ways are eternal.